 Not Knowing What You’re Entitled To

-When you’re married more than ten years, you may qualify to receive Social Security benefits based on your ex’s work history.
+You may qualify to receive Social Security benefits based on your ex’s work history when you’ve been married for more than ten years.

 This often applies to other things as well, like pensions.
 You may be leaving money on the table you didn’t even know existed.
 It’s vital to educate yourself and learn what assets you’re entitled to.